A Bookworm's Travel Guide to St. Augustine

 Evergreen Cemetery - Burial Place of Randolph Caldecott

 The award is named after Randolph Caldecott, a famous illustrator from England who had an incredible influence on children's literature.
 Caldecott suffered from bad health and often holidayed to warmer climates in order to avoid illness.
 It was on a February trip to New York and then Florida that he became ill and died in St. Augustine just shy of his 40th birthday.
-His body was buried here at Evergreen Cemetery, which is tucked away in a picturesque resting place in West King down Rodriguez Street.
+His body was buried here at Evergreen Cemetery, which is tucked away in a picturesque resting place in West Augustine on Rodriguez Street.

 Helpful signs point visitors to his graveside, and a plaque has been placed there by the Friends of Libraries group.